 6) Take Care Sanding Between Coats

-Don’t rub right through a coat and remove stain left below.
-Sand very lightly after you have added a first coat.
+Don’t run right through a coat and remove the stain left below.
+Sand very lightly after you have added the first coat.
 Sand a bit harder after the second coat but always make sure to leave the stain intact.

 7) Apply a Wood Conditioner

 It is a good idea, in many cases, to put on a wood conditioner before you stain the wood.
-Some woods are bad at absorbing stain and the effect can be blotches and discoloration.
+Some woods are bad at absorbing the stain, and the effect can be imperfections and discoloration.